JuliaGeometry/Meshes.jl/README.md

 The code is being completely refactored to accommodate advanced use cases in geospatial modeling and geostatistics.
-Until then, we kindly ask users to read the source code, the test suite, and the docstrings that we are adding as part of this major effort.
+Until then, we kindly ask users to read the source code, the test suite, and the docstrings that we are adding as part of this effort.

 ## Contributing